radioxoma/heval/README.md

 Main features:

-* Minimal user input — some unknown values can be estimated automatically using others (e.g. weight by height)
+* Minimal user input — unknown values estimated automatically whenever possible (e.g. weight by height)
-* No need to input same data into multiple forms
 * Only measurable parameters — no need to speak with a human of interest or it's congeners
 * No "Calculate" button — evaluated data changes immediately with your input
 * Every calculation referenced and explained in source code, so everyone can reproduce it